What Does It Mean When A Random Cat Comes To Your House?

 If you have been fostering the cat at home, chances are you would have started to develop a close bond with the cat over this period

-For people with the means and time to adopt, this would be the best option for the cat.
-There’s a high chance that it is an abandoned cat.
+If you have the means and time to adopt, this would be the best option for the cat.

 Before officially adopting the cat, make sure to bring it to the vet to get all the blood test done.
-Sterilizing the cat should also be strongly considered as cats that are not neutered tend to have more health problems.
-They also become harder to manage during mating season.

 Don’t forget to prepare your home for the arrival of your new family member by getting all the necessities for your cat.